-The Spa Creek Conservancy has invested $2,400,000 in Spa Creek with the help of many partners.
-Over the next three years we will be executing over $4,000,000 in grants on more than 10 projects, including the restoration of the entire headwaters stem of the Creek.
+The Spa Creek Conservancy has invested over $ 5,000,000 in Spa Creek with the help of grants and many partners for work including the restoration of the headwaters stem of the Creek.
 We are seeking volunteers and members to assist with a wide variety of ongoing restoration projects at local schools, community street end parks, businesses, and churches.

 Of course, the best way to get involved is to become a member of the Spa Creek Conservancy, but you don't have to join to help out for a day, a week, a month, or on a specific project or committee.